Learning Multi-resolution Graph Edge Embedding for Discovering Brain Network Dysfunction in Neurological Disorders: Proposed Method

-where $m_{spq}$ represents a feature in multi-scale graph representation $M$ (i.e., an element at $(p,q)$ in $s$-th scale) and $w^{h}_{t,spq}$ denotes the weight on a connection between a hidden unit $m_{spq}$ to the $t$-th hidden unit of the following layer.
-In the middle of the FC layer, we used leaky Rectified Linear Unit (leaky-Relu) as an activation function for the $z_t$ in each hidden layer in DNN.
-In the output layer of DNN, a soft-max function was utilized to get the final outcome $o_{l}$ for the $l$-th output unit.
+where $m_{spq}$ represents a feature element in $M$ (i.e., an element at $(p,q)$ in $s$-th scale) and $w^{h}_{t,spq}$ denotes the weight on a connection between a hidden unit $m_{spq}$ to the $t$-th hidden unit of the following layer.
+A non-linear activation function $\sigma()$ (e.g., sigmoid or rectified linear function) is applied on $z_t$ and is then fed to the next layer.
+At the output of the DNN, a soft-max function is used to get the final outcome $o_{l}$ for the $l$-th output unit as a pseudo probability from which a prediction is made as $\hat y = \arg\max_l o_l$.

 Once the output $o_l$ is obtained from the feedforward system above, an error can be computed between the $o_l$ and the target value $y_{l}$, i.e., a label with one-hot-encoding for the input graph.
-In our framework, we used cross-entropy as a measure of classification error as follows:
+We use focal loss \cite{lin2017focal} to measure the error:

-where $N_{G}$ and $L$ are the total number of graphs and the total number of available classes respectively, and $y_{il}$ and $o_{il}$ represents target value and the predicted output at $l$-th output unit of $i$-th input sample respectively.
-Our framework ``adaptively'' learns scale parameters $\mathbf{s}$ for novel graph representations and $\mathbf{W}^{h}$ in the FC layer by primarily minimizing the classification error in \eqref{eq:cost_ce}.
-We backpropagate this error to update these parameters.

-In a traditional wavelet transform, the $\mathbf s$ is fixed to yield a few theoretical guarantees, however, we will freely explore different aspects of $\mathbf s$ to find the optimal resolutions with the smallest loss.
-Additional regularizations for these parameters will be discussed in a later section.
+where $p_{il} = o_{il}$ if target value $y_{il} = 1$ at $l$-th output unit with $i$-th sample, otherwise $p_{il} = 1 - o_{il}$, $N_{G}$ and $L$ are the total number of graphs in a batch and the total number of available classes respectively, $\alpha$ and $\gamma$ are balanced variants.
+Our framework ``adaptively'' learns scale parameters $\mathbf{s}$ for novel graph representations and $\mathbf{W}^{h}$ in the FC layer (embedded in $o_l$) by primarily minimizing the classification error in \eqref{eq:cost_ce} via backpropagation.
+In traditional wavelet transform, the $\mathbf s$ is fixed to yield theoretical guarantees, however, we freely explore different aspects of $\mathbf s$ to find the optimal resolutions that yield the least loss.